 - Ataxic Cerebral palsy, which is characterized by difficulty in keeping motions that are wobbly or tremors and balance.
 A child suffering from ataxic cerebral palsy can be viewed as jerky or clumsiness.

 Victims of medical negligence resulting in cerebral palsy have rights that may entitle them to receive settlement for the damages due to the injury.
-For better information, visit the website of the cerebral palsy lawyers of the Driscoll Firm.

 A traumatic brain injury is a very serious medical condition caused by an external force that is applied to the head, leading to some significant damage to the brain.
 This external force can be created by a blow to the head, a fall, a car accident, or any other incident that will cause the head to hit a solid surface or cause a foreign object to penetrate the head through the skull.